andrewxhill/andrewxhill.github.io/_posts/2016-01-23-a-vr-walk-in-snowzilla.markdown

 [Download from Google+](https://plus.google.com/photos/107020500010126408534/albums/6243103610187687841/6243103600814637826?pid=6243103600814637826&oid=107020500010126408534)

 Seeing the bridge from down below made me want to see it from up above too.
-Surprisingly there was a meek but steady flow of people walking across the pathway.
+Surprisingly there was a meager but steady flow of people walking across the pathway.
 The top reminded me less of a bridge and more of the peak of a mountain on a bad day.
 The wind whipped and the snow stung at times.
 That is one thing I really like about the raw Google Cardboard camera, it also captures a loop of sound, making the VR come even more to life.

 <iframe width="100%" height="450" frameborder="0" style="border:0"
 src="https://maps.google.com/maps?layer=c&panoid=F:-HDb_EdEFZDc/VqP4N7ZhVdI/AAAAAAAAK2U/gLpPSxI5IjQ&ie=UTF8&source=embed&output=svembed&cbp=13%2C105%2C%2C0%2C1.8" allowfullscreen></iframe>